RE1 Course Free State

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are indispensable as they specify the content of the exams, because they seek to describe what the examination questions will be testing.
-All examination questions are based on the content as set out and in addition the Preparation Guides draw up exactly where you can find the pertinent details in the legislation.
+The Preparation Guides are invaluable as they stipulate the content of the exams, in that they seek to explain what the examination questions will be testing.
+All examination questions are based on the material as set out and in addition the Preparation Guides map out precisely where you can discover the pertinent details in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-It is essential to read the actual legislation.
-One can not expect to be evaluated on legislation without having checked out the legislation.
-By checking out the legislation you will get utilized to the definitions, terms and the way in which the legislation is prepared.
-Please be encouraged that the very same terminology and method is used in the examination questions.
-The questions must be technically correct in that the right legal terms must be used at all times.
-Reading the legislation will help you to analyze the questions correctly.
+One can not expect to be checked on legislation without having checked out the legislation.
+By reading the legislation you will get utilized to the definitions, terms and the manner in which the legislation is drafted.
+Reading the legislation will help you to analyze the questions properly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.